in-contact-online/inContact/README.md

 4. ```yarn start:analyzer``` - run data analyzer service on port `3003`
 5. ```yarn start:monitor:sr``` - run monitor server on port `3002`
 6. ```yarn start:monitor:cl``` - run monitor client in hot regime on port `8086`

+# 3. Build and deploy
+## 3.1 Build
+To build project it is necessary run command `yarn version:patch` in work directory `./inContact`.
+This will generate new project tag and triggers docker image build on a GitHub.
+Built docker image will be published on the Docker Hub.

+## 3.2 Deploy
+Deploy could be triggered by calling manually `Deploy Docker Images` workflow in `Actions` section of the GitHub.